iagonovaisdev/portfolio-frontend/README.md

-Personal web portfolio project, made with React, NodeJS and MongoDb.
+Frontend of my personal web portfolio project, made with React, NodeJS and MongoDb.